Marburg Filoviridae virus infection

 Initial symptoms of Marburg include the sudden onset of 4-5 days of fever, chills, headache, weakness, myalgias, rash, chest pain, cough, sore throat, prostration, and conjunctivitis.
 The disease may progress to nausea, vomiting, diarrhea, abdominal pain, jaundice, pancreatitis, anorexia, photophobia, delirium, shock, liver failure, hemorrhaging, and multisystem dysfunction.

 The incubation period is 2-14 days.
-It is probably transmitted to humans by nonhuman primates; however, the actual natural reservoir of the virus remains uncertain.
+The reservoir host of Marburg virus is a type of fruit bat native to Africa, the Egyptian rousette bat (Rousettus aegyptiacus).
+Human and nonhuman primates can become infected.
 Person-to-person transmission has been documented and may occur through contact with bodily fluids, including the bodily fluids of the deceased.
 There is no vaccine available, but convalescent human plasma may be helpful.

 Zookeepers, tourists, owners of exotic pets, and veterinarians are susceptible to contracting Marburg.